tomlobato/munin-dnsone/README.md

 dns_one stats
 ```

-You shound get something link this:
+You should get an output like:
 ```
 --- rcode ---
 no_error	10